eae3532/practicalsproject/README.md

-# EAE3532 Physics for the Solid Earth - Practicals Project
+# EAE3532 Physics of the Solid Earth - Practicals Project

 This is the source repository for the EAE3532 practicals project.